NVIDIA/NVFlare/docs/faq.rst

 Known issues
 ************

 #.
+If the IP of the server changes, the admin client may not be able to connect anymore because the admin server remains
+   bound to the original host and port.
+A possible workaround is to restart the FL server manually, and then the host will resolve to the updated IP for binding when restarting.
+#.
 Running out of memory can happen at any time, especially if the server and clients are running on same machine.
    This can cause the server to die unexpectedly.
 #.
 After calling ``shutdown client`` for a client running multi GPUs, a process (sub_worker_process) may remain.
 The